All Products

 After a customer places an order, traffic flows into the MSE cloud-native gateway.
 Then, the MSE cloud-native gateway calls the transaction center (Application A), the transaction center (Application A) calls the commodity center (Application B), and then the commodity center (Application B) calls the inventory center (Application C).
 The following call process is used: Customer > MSE cloud-native gateway > Application A > Application B > Application C.

-New features need to be released along with business iteration.
+New features need to be released along with business iterations.
 In this example, new versions are released for Application A and Application C. Before the new versions are officially released for Application A and Application C, you must test the new versions on the two applications by using a canary release.
 After the new versions are proven to be stable, you can release the versions for the applications.

 The end-to-end canary release feature is implemented based on MSE cloud-native gateways and Microservices Governance.
 You can implement an end-to-end canary release from a gateway to multiple backend applications.
 This way, canary traffic that has specific characteristics can always be routed to the canary versions of applications.
 This helps you simultaneously test the versions of multiple applications by using a canary release.
 If an application does not have a canary version, traffic is automatically routed to the base version of the application.